ldrrp/Creality-Control/README.md

 - **Host**: IP address of your Creality printer.
 - **Port**: Network port for the printer (default: `18188`).
 - **Password**: Your printer's password, if set.
+For K1SE printers, you can often leave this field empty if no password has been configured.

 ## Important Considerations

 - **Printer Online**: Ensure your printer is online and connected to the same network as Home Assistant for successful integration.
-The integration is specifically tested with the Creality Halot resin printer.
+The integration is specifically tested with the Creality Halot resin printer and Creality K1SE FDM printer.
 - **Control Limitations**: Pause/Resume and Stop commands are only functional when there is an active print job.
 Home Assistant does not support uploading print files or starting prints due to limitations.

 ## Support